LeBron James breaks NBA's all-time scoring record

 He would remain with his hometown Cleveland Cavaliers for the first seven seasons of his career before heading to the Miami Heat, where he earned his first and second NBA Titles.
 At the end of the 2014 season, James returned home to the Cavs to help them earn the franchise's sole NBA Championship in 2016.

 After four full seasons in Cleveland, James joined the Purple and Gold in 2018.
-He became the first player in the history of the NBA to win a title with an Eastern Conference team and a Western Conference team when the Lakers topped the Heat in the 2020 NBA Finals.
+He became the first player in the history of the NBA to win a title with three different teams when the Lakers topped the Heat in the 2020 NBA Finals.

 His impact far surpasses the legacy he's created on the basketball court, as James has consistently engaged in philanthropic efforts that now include the foundation of the I Promise School in Akron, a public school that includes a family resource center with services for parents and students alike, also providing housing to several families of enrolled students.